monakit/monakit/README.md

 CLOUDFLARE_STREAM_PRIVATE_KEY=
 ```

+Note: `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` are only needed to run the key generation script — they are not used at runtime.

 ## Product Data

-All products data is defined in `src/assets/creations.json`.
+All creations data is defined in `src/assets/creations.json`.